rishabhnambiar/discourse-release-notes-tracker/features.md

 - Chat-replying indicator for threads
 - Initial chat thread unread indicators

-#### Image Grid
-- Enable image grid by default
-- Image grid in posts (experimental)

-#### hashtag autocomplete system
-- Use new hashtag autocomplete system on all sites
-- Apply hashtag styles to autocomplete
-- Add CSS class generation for category colors and hashtags

-#### Personalization
-- Add deslect all and reset to defaults btn edit nav menu modal
-- Add input filter for editing tags in navigation menu modal
-- Add modal for editing tags in navigation menu
-- Add dropdown to filter by selected in edit nav menu modal
-- Split navigation preference for count and behavior of sidebar links
-- Modal for admins to edit Community section
-- Public custom sidebar sections visible to anonymous
-- Ability to reorder links in custom sidebar sections
-- Allow external links in custom sidebar sections
-- Add rake task to mark old hashtag format for rebake

-### Search?
-- Allow searching for oldest topics
-- Fuzzy search in site settings and raise limit to 100 matches
-- Search_rank_sort_priorities modifier
-- Experimental API for custom full-page search types.
-- Roll out new search optimisations
-- Add `in:polls` filter to search
-- Add api scope for search endpoint
-- Rate limit anon searches per second
-- Hidden site setting to disable search prefix matching
-- Allow restricting duplication in search index
-- Prioritize_exact_search_title_match hidden setting
-- Use similarity in user search

 #### Chat Progress
 - Export chat messages to CSV file
 - Scroll to first message when clicking date in chat